Not sure what probate is? You’re not alone.

 5. Pay expenses and claims: Once the fiduciary is appointed, the probate court will publish a “Notice to Creditors” in the local newspaper.
 Creditors have a five month “claims period” to present claims.
 After the five months, the fiduciary files a “Return and List of Claims” with the probate court, detailing claims the estate is responsible for.

 6. File estate tax returns: The fiduciary must file a Connecticut Estate Tax Return and may be required to file a Federal Estate Tax Return.
 The value of assets is based on their value at the time of death.
 Even if you don’t owe taxes, you must file a Connecticut return.
-The federal return is only required if the value of the estate is $5.4 million or more.
+The federal return is only required if the value of the estate is a certain amount – and that amount changes almost every year.
 Taxes, if any, must be paid at the due date of the return.

 7. Prepare a final accounting: Once all taxes are paid and the claims period has expired, the fiduciary can start to prepare the “Final Accounting and Proposed Distribution of the Estate.”
 The probate court will then hold a hearing, and if no objections are raised, will accept and approve the Final Accounting.